-Pharmacists with little to no experience tend to make between $86790 and $107810 while the more experienced ones make over $138660 per year.
+Pharmacists with little to no experience tend to make between $87790 and $111340 while the more experienced ones can earn over $145870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pharmacist is to move to a higher paying state like AK.
-Right now, the highest paying states for Pharmacists are AK, CA, NH, ME and VT.
+One of the easiest ways to increase your salary as a Pharmacist is to move to a higher paying state like AK.
+Right now, the highest paying states for Pharmacists are AK, CA, VT, ME and WI.

-3 other factors that can increase your salary as A Pharmacist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Pharmacist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Pharmacists what degree they had when they got the job and most of them said they had a First professional degree followed by PhD.
+We asked other Pharmacists what degree they had when they got the job and most of them said they had a First Professional Degree followed by a PhD.

 Pros and Cons